bethheard/bethheard.github.com/index.md

 The idea for this project is to create a mobile application that allows for individuals to edit, share, compare and sync their schedules with other people in an individualized or group setting – all on the go.
 The project will also include a desktop companion application, which will allow you to view and download schedules that you have synced and backed up into cloud software from your mobile phone.
 That will be the only purpose of the desktop companion.

+## Why this idea?

 The idea of this project came from the fact that I, myself, as well as many others I know, value being able to spend time with family and friends, but because of a busy lifestyle with work and/or university, struggle to schedule times to do so.
 This application is all about being able to compare your schedules with other peoples’ or groups’ schedules in a quick and easy way to see when you’re both/all available, without the hassle of long text message threads that lead to no plans being made, and with the ability to do so while out and about living your busy life.
 It is also a useful way for family to know what your up to if you live with them (like me) so they know when you will and won’t be home.

+## Fair enough!
+What kind of features will it have?

 This application will include many features to allow for the easiest process of creating and sharing a schedule.
 The application itself will include regular scheduling application features, such as adding events to your calendar with times and any other important information.
 It will include the ability to set up event reminders as well as a customizable color code system for the different aspects of your life such as work, schooling, errands and social events.
 For easy creation of schedules this application will allow you to sync up your accounts (such as Facebook, google and school accounts) and will automatically sync events from their built-in calendars into your schedule to reduce the hassle of manually inputting every event.
 The application will also notify you of any event clashes when you are creating new events.